Yesa robe: Construction and design

 The yesa robe is a cross-collared, long sleeved robe with narrow pleats on the lower hem; while the back of the lower part is flat, the front had two densely pleated sides with a flat middle, similar to the mamianqun.
 It has two hems at each sides.
-Compared to the Mongol Yuan's terlig, the sleeves and the bodice were wider; the pleats were also wide compared to very finely gathered skirt of the Mongol's terlig; the yesa also had no waistband; the skirt was also longer.
+Compared to the Mongol Yuan's terlig, the sleeves and the bodice were wider; the pleats were also wide compared to very finely gathered skirt of the Mongols' terlig.
+The yesa also had no waistband, and the skirt was also longer.

-The absence of the threaded/braided waistband, the absence of pleats at the centre back and front of the skirt; the presence of large side pleats were the main features of the yesa; these features were developed in the Ming dynasty and were not of Mongol origins.
+The absence of the threaded/braided waistband, the absence of pleats at the centre back and front of the skirt, and the presence of large side pleats were the main features of the yesa; these features were developed in the Ming dynasty and were not of Mongol origins.
 These features also differentiated it from its precursor.

-The yesa also showed sedentary life-style and Chinese cultural characteristics: its increase in length made it lose its functionality for horse-riding purposes, the flat centre back appeared as well-arranged pleats were to hard to maintain when sitting.
+The yesa also showed sedentary lifestyle and Chinese cultural characteristics: its increase in length made it lose its functionality for horse-riding purposes; the flat centre back's appearance as well-arranged pleats were too hard to maintain when sitting.
 Moreover, the folds which were originally found at the centre front of the terlig also had to disappear as it interrupted the dignity of the vertical line, a feature which was important in Chinese clothing culture.

 History

 Origins

 During the Ming dynasty, some clothing incorporated the clothing elements from the Han Chinese and the Mongol clothing tradition; one of those mixed-elements is the yesa.
-The clothing known as yesa originated in the Ming dynasty, but some of its elements were either adopted from the Yuan dynasty Mongol's terlig, or directly from the Mongol's jisün clothing which is also a form of terlig.
+The clothing known as yesa originated in the Ming dynasty, but some of its elements were either adopted from the Yuan dynasty Mongol's terlig, or directly from the Mongol's jisün clothing, which is also a form of terlig.
 The yesa is itself a new evolution of terlig.